andersonfrailey/UBI_LaTex/paper.md

 % Section 10 (I)
 \section{Tax and Welfare/Transfer Repeal with UBI for 21 Plus (Dynamic)}
-This section implements a taxable UBI of \alert{[MACRO]} $\$12,126$ for those $21$ years of age and performs a dynamic simulation.
-These reforms increased total tax liabilities by \alert{[MACRO]} $\$1.375$ trillion.
+This section implements a taxable UBI of [MACRO] $\$12,126$ for those $21$ years of age and performs a dynamic simulation.
+These reforms increased total tax liabilities by [MACRO] $\$1.375$ trillion.
 The increase in tax liability is largest for those with the highest incomes.
 Of the total increase in tax liabilities, \ismax{} $26.21$ percent are paid by those in the top income percentile.
 Those with the lowest incomes face a comparatively smaller increase in the tax liability, accounting for \ismin{} $3.45$ percent of the total increase in tax liabilities.
 This equates to an average increase in \iamin $\$2,914$ for those with the lowest incomes.
 The following table shows complete results.

 \begin{table}[H]
 \caption{Change in Tax Liabilities by Percentile of AGI}